 Skiing The RemarkablesThe Remarkables Ski Area

-Coronet Peak Night Ski will return on Wednesday and Friday nights from late 19 June, plus three bonus school holiday Saturdays in July (subject to conditions).
-There’s a busy season of events planned, with the Dog Derby, the Peak to Peak, racing, and family fun.
+Coronet Peak Night Ski will return on Wednesday and Friday nights from 25 June, plus two bonus school holiday Saturdays on 5 and 12 July (subject to conditions).
+There’s a busy season of events planned, with the Dog Derby, ski racing, and family sightseeing fun.

 Even if you’re not a skier, don’t miss The Remarkables Ski Field for some of the best views of majestic snowclad peaks in New Zealand.
 Events include the infamous midwinter run up the Remarkables access road (not for the faint-hearted), Christmas in July and the sunrise Skin to Summit series of backcountry touring, starting in late July.